How Do You Do a Testicular Self-Examination?

 The testicular self-exam (TSE) is a way for males to check their own testicles to make sure there are no unusual growths, lumps or bumps.
 Unusual growths, lumps or bumps may be the first sign of testicular cancer.

 Although testicular cancer is rare, it is most common between the ages of 15 and 35.
 If it is found early, treatment is usually very successful.
-Males should be consistent and do a monthly exam, so that they will be more likely to notice changes in the size, shape, or firmness of the testicles.
+Testicular cancer usually affects only one testicle (very rarely does it involve both testicles).
+Males should do a self-exam every month so they are more likely to notice changes in the size, shape or firmness of the testicles.

 - A lump or nodule on a testicle

 - Enlargement or a change in the firmness of a testicle (the affected side might be noticeably larger than the normal testicle)

 - A dull ache in the scrotum (the sac holding the testicles)

 - Examine testicles monthly during or after a warm shower or bath.
 This is when the scrotum is most relaxed and easiest to examine.
 Having soap on your fingers will help make the exam more comfortable.

 - Normal testicles feel smooth and spongy and will move easily inside the scrotum.
 Feel the testicles for pea-sized lumps or other irregular areas at the front and sides of the testicles.
 There is a tubular, ropelike structure along the back of the testicle that is normal.
 This is called the epididymis.

 - If you feel a hard lump on the testicle, call your doctor right away for an appointment to check the testicle.